Bill & Ted's Excellent Adventure: In cultural analysis

 Writing in British Sunday newspaper The Observer, Tom Holland noted, Bill & Ted's Excellent Adventure does not tend to be rated as one of cinema's profounder treatments of the relationship between present and past.
 The story of two Californian slackers with a time machine who, for complicated reasons, have to assemble assorted celebrities from history in order to pass a high-school project, it is chiefly remembered for bringing Keanu Reeves to the attention of a mass audience.
 Classicists, however, will always cherish it as the only film ever to combine the music of Van Halen with Greek philosophy.
 When Bill and Ted embark on their quest, what should be their first destination if not classical Athens, and who should be the very first 'historical dude' bundled into their time machine if not a bald-headed man in a sheet whom they persist in calling 'Soh-kraytz'?"

-(It should be noted Holland inaccurately names Socrates as the first historical figure Bill and Ted encounter, when it was actually Billy the Kid.)
+(Holland inaccurately names Socrates as the first historical figure Bill and Ted encounter, when it is actually Billy the Kid.)